 Per Finder, firms which were concerned about staying afloat had different purposes for the money.
 Entrepreneurs could provide more than one answer to the question of what they were using the cash for.

 As a result, 58% wanted to cover operating expenses, like an employer firm covering wages or nonemployer firms covering rent.
 And a good 32% were interested in using the loan proceeds to refinance or pay down debt.
 Also, 22% wished to make repairs or replace capital assets.

 An entrepreneur (like those running women owned businesses) might look to a large bank for funding, but the approval rate is not going to be the greatest.

 As per FinImpact, in the second quarter of 2021, only 13.6% of loan requests to larger banks were approved.
 But small companies had some options and there were ways to improve the numbers.

 Businesses turning to a credit union would see a better percentage than at large banks, but not as good as online small business lending.
 The approval rates of credit unions were only 20.5%.

 Per Finder, collateral was one great way to increase a small business’s chances at a loan.
 Merchant cash advances had higher approval rates, at 84%.

 Working with the SBA was another, but the SBA was no guarantee of loan acceptance, as SME lending providers only approved about 65% of small business loan applications.

 The pandemic threw a wrench into a lot of entrepreneurs’ plans for their small businesses.
 The average small business owner was more likely to try to borrow funds in order to survive or to pay down debt.

-But as times change and the Fed keeps on increasing rates of interest, small business finance will change along with it, and nonbinary, men, and women entrepreneurs may be more inclined to borrow in order to go past surviving and start thriving.
+But as times change and the Fed keeps on increasing rates of interest, small business finance will change along with it, and entrepreneurs may be more inclined to borrow in order to go past surviving and start thriving.